roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 It makes sense to dig just slightly deeper in a simplified CUDA architecture.
 Modern GPUs are based on **tensor cores** that are capable of multiplying **4x4 matrices in one operation** which is blazing fast.
 Despite that, tensor cores need data to perform computations on.
 Data passes the following way in order to be loaded efficiently:

-- **From CPU to Global GPU Memory**.
+- **From RAM to Global GPU Memory**.
 CPU threads load preprocessed batches into entirely separate GPU device memory (don't be confused with PC RAM).
 The device memory is the slowest kind of memory in the GPU.
 - **From Global GPU Memory to Shared Memory**.
 Shared memory is **~10-50x faster** then the global GPU memory, but it's also much smaller (normally hundreds of Kbs).
 This memory is purely available for a Streaming Multiprocessor (SM) that is an analogue of CPU core in GPU architecture.
 Data is stored there in so called tiles.
 - **From Shared Memory to Tensor Core Registries**.
 Streaming Multiprocessors operates their tensor cores in parallel and upload part of the tiles into tensor core registries.